SchulzLab/MASSIF/README.md

  For instance, to run the small example the following command is required:
  ```
- python mainScript.py  tests/transfac_testSmall.txt path_to_meme-2.0.5/ tests/seq_testSmall/ testSmall tests/biologicalSignal_testSmall/
+ python mainScript.py  tests/transfac_testSmall.txt path_to_meme_suite/ tests/seq_testSmall/ testSmall tests/biologicalSignal_testSmall/
  ```
+ where *path_to_meme_suite* is the path to the meme suite (something like /Home/.../meme-2.0.5/).

-** Using the domain information as a filter **
+**Using the domain information as a filter**

 The script that uses the domain information as a filer needs additionally:
 - *thresholds_domainInfo* a file that gives for a specific pvalue threshold the corresponding domain information pro DNA-binding domain.
 In the directory RandomMotifs there are several possible files for different pvalue thresholds provided.
 For the results shown in our paper we used as a pvalue threshold 0.001 (meaning, we used the file pvalue_0.001_ThresholdDomainInfo.txt)

 To run the small example we need the following command:
  ```
-  python mainScript_FilteringFisherMethod.py  tests/transfac_testSmall.txt path_to_meme-2.0.5/ tests/seq_testSmall/ testSmallFisher tests/biologicalSignal_testSmall/ RandomMotifs/pvalue_0.001_ThresholdDomainInfo.txt
+  python mainScript_FilteringFisherMethod.py  tests/transfac_testSmall.txt path_to_meme_suite/ tests/seq_testSmall/ testSmallFisher tests/biologicalSignal_testSmall/ RandomMotifs/pvalue_0.001_ThresholdDomainInfo.txt
  ```
+ with *path_to_meme_suite* is the path to the meme suite (something like /Home/.../meme-2.0.5/).

 # Output of MASSIF
+Both variations of MASSIF produce the following output

+- *CentriMo_name* original result from CentriMo
+- *result_CentriMo_name.txt* parsed result from CentriMo
+- *PASTAA_name* original result from PASTAA
+- *result_PASTAA_name.txt* parsed result from PASTAA
+- *result_PASTAA_normalized_name.txt* pvalues of the result from PASTAA are normalized by ... method
+- *result_DomainInfo_name.txt* ranking of the domain information (the bigger the value the better)
+- *result_fisherMethod_name.txt* final result

+**Using the domain information as prediction**

+- *result_DomainInfoPvalues_name.txt* ranking of the pvalues of the domain information

-** Using the domain information as prediction **
+**Using the domain information as a filter**

-** Using the domain information as a filter **
+- *significantMotifs_name.txt* file that contains for each TF the reduced motif set after the domain information is applied as filter
+- *setOfPWMs_name* the corresponding transfac files for each TF